 Head bobbing is a symbol of domination.
 It happens when the animal wants to create amongst themselves a social hierarchy.

-More quickly bobs can be used as an alert and a challenge.
+More quickly, however, bobs can be used as an alert and a challenge.

-Some of them bump obsessively when being in brumation, especially if they sense that female’s fragrance.
+Some of them bump obsessively when being in brumation, especially if they sense the female’s fragrance.

-When a male dragon’s head bobs and it is in spring – only his emotions run wild facing a breeding season.
+When a male dragon’s head bobs during springtime, their emotions are simply running wild facing a breeding season.

-Beardies often do quick or slow bobs that look like nodding at each other or their owner.
+Beardies often do quick or slow bobs that look like they are nodding at each other or their owner.

-The faster the head bob, the more threatening they feel.
-It is usually for territorial purposes that the lizard is head-bobbing rapidly over another one.
+The faster the head bob, the more threatened they feel.
+It is usually for territorial purposes that the reptile is head-bobbing rapidly over another one.

 3. Skin Color Changing

-Like most types of reptiles, fish, or amphibians, bearded dragons have what is termed the “chromatophores”.
+Like most types of reptiles, fish, or amphibians, bearded dragons have what is termed “chromatophores.”

 Chromatophores are pigmented cells that mirror light and allow them, when reacting to their surroundings, to change the body color.